Best of Central Asia Tour – Spring

 Important notes

-• All listed departures are guaranteed.
+• All listed departures are guaranteed

-• The maximum group size is 12 people.
+• The maximum group size is 12 people

-• A €500 per person deposit is required at the time of booking, and the balance is due 15 days prior to departure.
+• A USD 500 per person deposit is required when booking and the balance is due 15 days before departure.
 Terms & Conditions: https://kalpak-travel.com/terms-and-conditions/

 • Travel insurance is required